dgaydukov/cert-spring5/files/spring5.md

 printing...
 ```

+###### Native AspectJ
+You can also write your aspects in native aspectj language.
+For this you first need to add `AspectJ Weaver` plugin to your ide.
+You can create a class with extension `*.aj`

 ### Spring MVC
 `@RestController` - convenience annotation => `@Controller` + `@ResponseBody` (convert response into json)
 `@RequestMapping(path = "/api")` - can add it to controller, so all methods would have this url as base